-Former state House leader and current Oakland County Deputy Executive Rudy Hobbs will join Michigan State University’s Michigan Political Leadership Program as its new Co-Director this fall.
+Former state House leader and current Oakland County Deputy Executive Rudy Hobbs has joined Michigan State University’s Michigan Political Leadership Program as its newest Co-Director.

 Hobbs is a 2004 MPLP alumni who has been an active supporter of MSU’s Michigan Political Leadership Program (MPLP).

 “We are delighted to welcome Rudy Hobbs, an MSU graduate, to MPLP,” said Matt Grossmann, political scientist and director of MSU’s Institute for Public Policy and Social Research (IPPSR).
 IPPSR is the campus home of MPLP in MSU’s College of Social Science.